 What is the project timeline?

 Preliminary engineering work began in early 2012 and completed summer 2014.
 Environmental studies began in early 2013 and completed summer 2014.
 Final design is expected to begin in summer 2014.
-Construction is expected to begin in late 2014 with the rail improvements in place by 2015.
+Construction began in late 2014.

 This project is funded through the American Recovery and Reinvestment Act (ARRA) - $54.1 million.